So you're thinking about starting a journal?

 Why?
 Because you've not yet internalised the practice of journaling.

-I've been journaling for so long now, that if I miss a couple of weeks it doesn't have any negative impact on me.
-I understand the ebbs and flows of my journaling practice and accept that for what it is.
+I’ve been journaling for so long now, that if I miss a week it doesn’t have any negative impact on me.
+I understand the ebbs and flows of my journaling process and accept that for what it is.

 That said, it feels unnatural for me to go too long without writing in my journal.
-I just don't see a time when I would ever give it up.
+And I don’t see a time when I would ever just stop.

 As a beginner, skipped journaling sessions may feel like failure.
 You might kick yourself for not sticking to the program.
 And then question whether journaling is for you.

-So, if you have trouble keeping a journal, here are a few tips that may help:
+So, if you have trouble keeping a journal, below are a few tips that may help.

 1. Remember Why You’re Journaling